Lithic Studies Society: Lithics

-Lithics is the Society's annual, peer-reviewed journal first published in 1980.
+Lithics: The Journal of The Lithic Studies Society or simply Lithics is the Society's annual, peer-reviewed journal first published in 1980.
 It is devoted to publishing research which enhances our understanding of past societies through the study of stone tools.
 Published in the spring of each year, Lithics contains research articles, as well as shorter communications, book reviews, bibliography of recent publications relevant to lithic studies, and news of the Society's related activities.
 Prior to 2004 the publication was known as The Newsletter of the Lithic Studies Society.

 Chairs

 The seniormost office of the society- Chair has been occupied by many noteworthy prehistorians in the nearly 50 year long history of the LSS.